-I am now lecturing in the English Department at the National University of Singapore,
+bonded to the English Department at the National University of Singapore.
+I received my

 Medieval Studies (M.Phil.) and English (M.A.).

-vowels, vowel harmony and word-final vowel epenthesis.
-It contrasts
+vowels, vowel harmony and word-final vowel epenthesis, and it contrasts

 typological gaps in creoles, other types of language contact